Drug-Free Work Environment

-Johns Hopkins University recognizes that alcoholism and other drug addictions are illnesses that are not easily resolved by personal effort and may require professional assistance and treatment.
-Faculty, staff, and students with alcohol or other drug problems are encouraged to take advantage of the diagnostic, referral, counseling, and preventive services available throughout the university.
+Johns Hopkins University and Johns Hopkins Health System recognize that alcoholism and other drug addictions are not easily resolved by personal effort and may require professional assistance and treatment.
+Faculty, staff, and students with alcohol or other drug problems are encouraged to take advantage of the diagnostic, referral, counseling, and preventive services available throughout the university and health system.
 Procedures have been developed to assure confidentiality of participation, program files, and medical records generated in the course of these services.

+The expectations of faculty, staff, and students related to the maintenance of a drug-free work environment are clearly stated in university and health system policies and work rules.
 Substance or alcohol abuse does not excuse faculty, staff, or students from neglect of their employment or academic responsibilities.
 Individuals whose work or academic performance is impaired as the result of the use or abuse of alcohol or other drugs may be required to participate in an appropriate diagnostic evaluation and treatment plan.
-Further, use of alcohol or other drugs in situations off campus or removed from university activities that in any way impairs work performance is treated as misconduct on campus.
-Students are prohibited from engaging in the unlawful possession, use, or distribution of alcohol or other drugs on university property or as a part of university activities.

 Disciplinary and Legal Consequences

-As a condition of employment, each faculty and staff member and student employee must agree to abide by the university Drug-Free Workplace Policy, and to notify the divisional human resources director of any criminal conviction related to drug activity in the workplace (which includes any location where one is in the performance of duties) within five days after such conviction.
-If the individual is supported by a federal grant or contract, the university will notify the supporting government agency within 10 days after the notice is received.
+As a condition of employment, each faculty and staff member and student must agree to abide by the university and health system drug-free workplace policies, and to notify the divisional human resources director of their criminal arrest or conviction related to drug activity in the workplace (which includes any location where one is in the performance of duties) within five days after the arrest or conviction.
+If the individual is supported by a federal grant or contract, the university and health system will notify the supporting government agency within 10 days after the notice is received.